DarkBenky/ReadWriteBytes/README.md

 ## TODO

+- [ ] add go code to parse obj files
-- [ ] add skybox directly to the render triangles shader so i can sample the sky box to get realistic reflections of sky
+- [X] add skybox directly to the render triangles shader so i can sample the sky box to get realistic reflections of sky
 - [ ] add shadows
 - [ ] render fluid in c (open gl) and openCL ([link](https://tympanus.net/codrops/2025/02/26/webgpu-fluid-simulations-high-performance-real-time-rendering/))
 - [ ] share image as shared memory